theislab/ehrapy/docs/usage.rst

 API
 ---

-Import the sc-tools API as follows:
+Import the ehrapy API as follows:

 .. code:: python